Tomnowell/IlPane/README.md

 # INSTALL instructions

-### compile yourself
+## Compile
 Please compile your own version from the Visual Studio .sln files provided.

-### binaries
+## Released binaries
 Or check the releases section for the latest x86 release.
 Please run the Install.ps1 powershell script allow Developer access.
 This software was developed as a UWP app, so sideloading or Developer status is required.

-### WARNING security hazard
+### WARNING Security Hazard
 If you worry about your security (and you should!)
 Please compile your own version with your own certificate.
 I do not promise to keep the binaries up to date, and you should be wary of anyone asking you to run powershell scripts without reading them first.
 Even a fellow bread baker.

 # Enjoy baking
 Please don't forget your love of baking even though this software may transform your life.
 It may be super addictive to tweak your recipe until you have it just right.
-I hope you do.
+I hope you find that perfect loaf.
 But don't forget your love of getting your hands covered in flour, kneading that yeasty dough until your shoulders ache and then enjoying the wonderful scented crust of a freshly baked loaf.
 Good luck & bon appetite!

 # Thanks
 Thanks to Eric Sink for SQLitePCLRaw package.